croberson94/landsat8-tutorial/README.md

 ### Other Notes:
 	* To receive the best image quality, choose a data set that has high visibility (low cloud coverage).
 	* The Level 1 GeoTIFF Data Product varies in size, approximately 1 GB for a single set of data.
-Consider internet speeds and contact your ISP if needed.
+Consider internet speeds and contact your ISP if necessary.